 - Current competition in similar neighbourhoods – Most Buyers have two or three target neighbourhoods they want to live in, so it’s important to consider what’s for sale in neighbourhoods similar to yours too.
 Similar neighbourhoods aren’t just those that are physically close but include those similar in quality of the schools, proximity to parks, restaurants, services and transportation and similar in terms of the type of people who live there (singles, couples, families, retirees, etc.)

 - State of the real estate market – Interest rates and consumer confidence affect prices, and while the Toronto market has been on an upswing for a long time, like any other type of market, what goes up usually comes down.
 What’s going on in the market right now?

 - Your personal needs and goals – If you’re moving out of the city or have already bought a new house, then that timing will likely override everything else.
-Likewise, an upcoming baby, need for live-in nanny, wedding or divorce might dictate your timing too.
+Likewise, an upcoming baby, need for a live-in nanny, wedding or divorce might dictate your timing too.

 Step #2: Get Ready: Declutter, Stage and Clean

 When preparing your house for sale, keep these 3 goals in mind:

 - Declutter to make the maximize the space you have and allow potential Buyers to imagine living in your home.
 Remove personal items, extra armoires and anything that could distract potential Buyers.
 Smaller furniture will make the rooms look bigger, so consider swapping out that King sized bed that takes up the whole bedroom for a smaller one, and replacing the L-shaped couch with a more compact version.
 Clear out closets, donate items you don’t use.
 Most of our house Sellers end up calling a junk removal company or storing some of their belongings offsite during the sale.
 We love 1-800-GOT-JUNK and Pods for storage).